 - Look for bikinis that tie around your ribs – not clasp.

-- Pick halter neck bikini – when you paddle, you arch your back and pull your shoulders close together to keep your chest off the board.
+- Pick a halter neck bikini – when you paddle, you arch your back and pull your shoulders close together to keep your chest off the board.
 A halter neck will put contra forces on your neck.
-Not to mention the weight of your boobs that may put unnecessary strain on your body that may cause neck and headaches.
+Not to mention the weight of your boobs that may put unnecessary strain on your body and cause neck and headaches.